 Has your class noticed the large flocks of snow geese that migrate through Richmond in the winter months?
-Thanks to the City of Richmond’s Community Service Department, a snow goose educational program is being offered free of charge this winter to all elementary school teachers in Richmond.
+Thanks to the City of Richmond’s Parks Department and Richmond Nature Park Society, a snow goose educational program is being offered free of charge this winter to all elementary school teachers in Richmond.

 The goal of this program is to develop an awareness and appreciation of Snow Geese in Richmond.
 This program encourages students to respect Snow Geese as a part of Richmond’s community, and fosters an amicable coexistence between humans and geese.

-The Snow Goose classroom program will be offered November 2017 through to March 2018, and includes a one-hour interactive, activity based program presented by experienced educators.
+The Snow Goose classroom program is offered November through March, and includes a one-hour interactive, activity based program presented by experienced educators.
 Our instructors will bring along a full set of props and materials.